xpack/web-doxygen/website/docs/api/classes/vhdl-parser-token.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>An optional attribute value of the <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a>.</p>
+An optional attribute value of the <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a>.

-<p>Tokens which are not used as syntactic sugar will often contain meaningful values that will be used later on by the compiler or interpreter.
+Tokens which are not used as syntactic sugar will often contain meaningful values that will be used later on by the compiler or interpreter.
 This attribute value is often different from the image.
-Any subclass of <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> that actually wants to return a non-NULL value can override this method as appropriate.</p>
+Any subclass of <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> that actually wants to return a non-NULL value can override this method as appropriate.

-<p>Definition at line 73 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.</p>
+Definition at line 73 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.
 </div>
 </div>